julianlam/feps/fep/ef61/fep-ef61.md

 ## Compatibility

-DID URLs might not be compatible with existing [ActivityPub][ActivityPub] implementations.
+`ap://` URLs might not be compatible with existing [ActivityPub][ActivityPub] implementations.

-Publishers MAY use HTTP(S) URL of a gateway with appended DID URL instead of an actual DID URL.
-Implementations that support DID URLs MUST remove the part of the URL preceding `did:ap` and use the remaining DID URL.
+Publishers MAY use the gateway-based HTTP(S) URL of an object instead of its actual `ap://` identifier.
+Consuming implementations that support `ap://` URLs MUST remove the part of the URL preceding `did:` and re-construct the canonical `ap://` identifier.

 Publishers MUST NOT add `aliases` query parameter to object IDs if gateway URLs are used.

 ## Discussion

-### URL scheme
+### did:ap URLs

-An alternative to the `ap` DID method could be a URL scheme with the same name.
-Example: `ap://did:example:xyz/objects/123`.
+An alternative to the `ap://` URL scheme could be a new DID method providing [DID URL syntax][DID-URL].
+Example: `did:ap:example:123456/path/to/object`.

 ### Discovering locations